by Dan Hiestand

 Artemus expected the question and was already rolling up his sleeves, revealing scars like smears of gray ash on both arms.

 “Yesterday, in the dining hall, it wasn’t just Aleister’s summons that required I leave.
 It was my need for feverlew.
-I need it to function at all.
+Yes ... that feverlew.
+The herbal amphetamine you were hopelessly addicted to before that last time skip you caused by blowing that horn.
+You see, for someone like you, it takes away inhibitions, enhances focus, gives limitless energy and makes everything interesting.
+I know.
+Because when I was your age I used it for that very same purpose.
+But now I need it just to function at all.
 All that I’ve told you about the physical and metaphysical converging has already come to pass.
 What began as a virus of the heavenly mind has spread to plague the earthly body.”

-Jace said not a word, simply knew it was the truth.
+Jace didn’t say a word, he simply knew it was the truth.

 “Here, in these caverns, where the body and mind merge as in time immemorial, ignorance has become corporeal, seeping in like poison into a spring.
 What I told you about humanity leaving its imprint on this magic was true.
 What I didn’t say is that it’s already happened.
 If you use this energy, you too will be infected as I am.
 As my daughter, Hazel, is.
 We are, both of us, already dead.”